 - Front and palm-side of your hand: one FTU

 - Either foot: two FTUs

-If you are using Fucidin H Cream on a child, you should use around half of the fingertip units listed above.
-Although, you should still use an adult finger to measure out the required amount of Fucidin H Cream FTUs needed.
+If you are using Fucidin H cream on a child, you should use around half of the fingertip units listed above.
+Although, you should still use an adult finger to measure out the required amount of Fucidin H cream FTUs needed.

-Who can take Fucidin H Cream?
+Who can use Fucidin H Cream?

-Fucidin H Cream is suitable to use for most people.
+Fucidin H cream is suitable to use for most people.
 This includes adults, senior citizens, children, and babies.
-When applying Fucidin H Cream to children or babies, you shouldn’t apply the cream to large areas of the skin.
+When applying Fucidin H cream to children or babies, you shouldn’t apply the cream to large areas of the skin.

 If you are pregnant or breastfeeding, it is recommended that you don’t use the medication for an extended period of time.
 You should always check with your GP or midwife before using any medicines when you are pregnant or breastfeeding.